xarianCode/Oracle-LIVE-SQL/README.md

 now if you noticed, not all syntax functions were used, as `WHERE` was not used at all.
 That's because the syntax is used when defining specific data and requires more of a "Build" to push forward.

-lets look at an example here using Age as our "where" clause:
+lets look at an example here using Age as our `WHERE` clause:

 ```sql
 SELECT *
 FROM Example
 WHERE [column/value],
 ```

+>[!NOTE]
+>It is especially important to note that the `WHERE` function will not ALWAYS be used, but it is incredibly useful for control of information flow

 this code isn't very clear, but provides an idea of HOW where is used as a skeleton.
 <br>
  Now, lets plug in some information to ensure it's working: